whole-communities-whole-health/wcwh-repo-template/README.md

 You have now created a copy of this template that the same files and folder structure.

 ## Next Steps
-Use this repository to upload sample calculations, scripts, data sets etc. that would be userful to a someone who needs to understand the work you do.
+Use this repository to upload sample calculations, scripts, data sets etc. that would be userful to a someone who needs to understand the work you do (i.e. a new grad student).
 Here are some things to keep in mind:
 1. Delete the text in this file and use README.md to describe what is in the repository you created.
 Include relevant usage instructions for future researchers.
-2. The document GITFLOW.md will give you some tips for working with branches and pull requests in git.
+2. The document [GITFLOW.md](GITFLOW.md) will give you some tips for working with branches and pull requests in git.
 3. If your research team has work elsewhere on Github, please use this template to create a repository in the WCWH organization.
 You can link to your team's repositories in the top level README document (this file).
 4. A suggested repository organization structure is below.
 Adapt it as necessary for your purposes.
 Include a README file in each sub directory to describe its purpose.